MSc Financial Technology with Data Science

-This new MSc offers an opportunity to join the financial technology revolution.
-Students will learn the key design features of a number of financial technology applications and will develop skills to implement, assess and engineer these technologies.
-Students will also develop an understanding of the computational, statistical and machine learning principles necessary for insightful large-scale data analysis used in data-driven finance.
+This MSc offers an opportunity to join the financial technology revolution.
+You will learn the key design features of a number of financial technology applications and will develop skills to implement, assess and engineer these technologies.
+You will also develop an understanding of the computational, statistical and machine learning principles necessary for insightful large-scale data analysis used in data-driven finance.

 Hosted by a world-leading engineering faculty, this is a technology-focused MSc and not a finance or accounting programme that is traditionally provided by a business school.
 Therefore, we expect applicants to have a strong background in computer science, engineering, or a numerate science; a background in economics or finance is not expected or required.

 This MSc is likely to appeal to applicants looking to start or advance their careers in data-driven finance and technology.
 The UK is a world leader in financial technology and the Bristol region has a flourishing fintech ecosystem.
 The programme has been co-designed with industrial partners and will offer opportunities to engage with industry on real-world commercial projects